 Demand drives economic growth.
 Businesses want to increase demand so they can improve profits.
 Governments and central banks boost demand to end recessions.
-They slow it during the expansion phase of the business cycle, to combat inflation.
-If you offer any paid services, even you try to raise demand for them.
+They slow it during the expansion phase of the business cycle to combat inflation.
+If you offer any paid services, then you are trying to raise demand for them.

 The Five Determinants of Demand

 - The price of the good or service.

 - The prices of related goods or services—either complementary and purchased along with a particular item, or substitutes and bought instead of a product.